dbecerril/ImageSegmentation/README.md

 # ImageSegmentation (In progress)

 We attempt to impliment various image segmentation techniques to better analyze the morphological features of atomic force microscopy measurments of cells.
-However, these technique could be used for other microscopy methods such as SNOM, elasticity measurments, etc. In the uitlsRF.py we find an implemantion of  the trainable random forest technique as shown in https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_trainable_segmentation.html .
+However, these technique could be used for other microscopy methods such as SNOM, elasticity measurments, etc. In the "RandomForest" notebook we find an implemantion of  the trainable random forest technique as shown in https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_trainable_segmentation.html .

 ## Trainable Random Forest
  We begin by taking a given AFM image of a cell.
 We wish to classify each pixel into either glass, cell body or cell nucleus.
 While in some images this is clear, in others it is only discernible over a given area of the image.